pranjalworm/pranjalworm.github.io/content/projects/pranjal-dubey-photography.md

 I chose [StencilJS](https://https://stenciljs.com/ "StencilJS") to create the website over any fancy library/framework because I wanted to have complete end-to-end control over the UI/UX as well as the underlying driving mechanism.

-It's still a work in progress...
+It's still a work in progress.